 Familiarity Hypothesis (LFH), selected lexical items are assigned a definiteness feature in virtue of a certain type of familiarity presupposition that they carry.
 Subsequent work has raised challenges for the LFH.
 This paper considers what would be necessary in order for these challenges can be met.
 I conclude that the LFH can be defended, if supplemented by a certain set of independently-motivated assumptions.
 In fact, this theory enjoys certain advantages over the most recent alternative.

-: Coppock, Elizabeth (to appear).
+: Coppock, Elizabeth (in press).
 Object

 agreement in Hungarian: In defense of a semantic solution.
 In

 This paper reports on field investigations of the syntactic and semantic factors governing definiteness-marking in Turoyo, an endangered Semitic language.
 Data collected from translation questionnaires and interviews with native Turoyo speakers shows that Turoyo's definite article has a very wide distribution, covering the full range of uses exhibited by English articles, including giving rise to anti-uniqueness effects with exclusives.
 They also exhibit double-definiteness uses with demonstratives and possessives, even in non-contrastive environments.
 The only limit on their distribution is with superlative adjectives, which appear to compete for the article's syntactic position.
 Based on the broad range of uses, we suggest that Turoyo's definiteness-markers are not 'weak' but 'super-weak' articles that they have familiarity uses because familiarity is a special case of uniqueness.